Wave I Definition

 Successful adoptions have a formal licensing process for the KCS roles and a formal coaching program to help knowledge workers who are interested in learning KCS and earning a license.
 For a list of criteria as a starting point for the licensing model see the Appendix D: KCS Roles and Competencies in the KCS v6 Practices Guide.
 This list should be updated to include competencies that are unique to the organization's processes and tools.

+Initial training for knowledge workers may include online courses available from the KCS Academy: Digital Transformation Fundamentals (the why of KCS) and KCS v6 Fundamentals (the how of the Solve Loop) in addition to training on the organization's workflow.
 For those who aspire to be KCS Publishers, Coaches, and KDEs, it is highly recommended that they earn the KCS v6 Practices Certification from the KCS Academy.
 The KCS v6 Practices Certification ensures individuals have a thorough understanding of the KCS principles and practices.
+For 1st and 2nd line managers, starting with the Digital Transformation Fundamentals and the Managing in a Digital Economy online courses is recommended.

 The KCS Coach’s responsibility is to assist in the development of the skills of the Wave I participants.
 The knowledge workers in Wave I who demonstrate good coaching skills (strong influence and interpersonal skills, show an interest in the development of others) are good candidates to coach their peers in the subsequent waves of adoption.
 Coaches do not have to be subject matter experts in the domain they are coaching.
 They do have to be KCS enthusiasts and experts.